Karen Merritt

 Pittsburgh, PA 15235

 Karen Merritt is a versatile performer, educator, and audiobook professional based in Pittsburgh, Pennsylvania.
-With a career spanning over two decades, she works as a self-employed audiobook narrator and producer while also serving as a teaching artist with organizations like the Pittsburgh Public Theater and Pittsburgh Cultural Trust.
+With a career spanning over two decades, she works as a self-employed audiobook narrator and producer while also serving as a teaching artist with organizations like the Pittsburgh Public Theater and the Pittsburgh Cultural Trust.
 Her expertise spans voiceover work, theatrical performance, and simulated patient portrayals, allowing her to bring storytelling, empathy, and communication skills to a variety of audiences.
 Karen’s professional philosophy centers on combining her performance talents with meaningful service.
 She values faith, community engagement, and education, using her skills to inspire and teach both children and adults.
-Her teaching work includes coaching young students in theater, acting as a simulated patient to help medical students develop communication skills, and volunteering with organizations such as the Urban Impact Foundation and Toastmasters International.
-Karen holds an undergraduate degree in Theater Arts from Penn State University and a Master of Fine Arts in Acting through a joint program with Carnegie Mellon University and the Moscow Art Theatre School.
-She has built a home studio to produce and narrate audiobooks, enabling her to balance family life with creative work.
-Recognized for her excellence in acting and public speaking, she has received awards in both theatrical performance and Toastmasters competitions, reflecting her commitment to storytelling, education, and community impact.
+Her teaching work includes coaching young students in theater, acting as a simulated patient to help medical students develop empathy skills, and volunteering behind-the-scenes with organizations such as the Urban Impact Foundation and Toastmasters International.
+Karen holds a Bachelor of Arts in Theatre Arts from Penn State University and a Master of Fine Arts in Acting through a joint program with Carnegie Mellon University and the Moscow Art Theatre School.
+She has built a home recording studio to produce and narrate audiobooks, enabling her to balance family life with creative work.
+Recognized for her excellence in acting and public speaking, she has received awards in theatrical performance and, most recently, achieved first place in The Elegant Speakers & Listeners (ESL) Toastmasters Club Speech Contest, reflecting her commitment to storytelling, education, and finding your own voice.

-• Most Outstanding Actress Award at New Works Festival
+• Most Outstanding Actress Award at Pittsburgh New Works Festival

 • Toastmasters International